 When implementing web push notifications to your website, consider the following:

 - Subscription Request Timing: When a user visits your website, how soon will they be prompted to subscribe?
-You don’t want to request subscription immediately, especially if it’s the first time they have ever visited your website.
+You don’t want to request a subscription immediately, especially if it’s the first time they have ever visited your website.
 Give them enough time to determine your website’s value to them prior to asking, but don’t wait too long and have them leave prior to asking.
 Around two to three minutes should suffice.

 - Brand Your Notifications: Branding your notifications is especially important if a customer receives push notifications from multiple businesses.
 Include your brand’s logo and colors to make it clear that a push notification is from you.